guzzijones/coursera/kovriFFS.md

 # 3 month Kovri dev.
 120 hours. (should protect against increases and decreases in value) ~ 12 weeks @ 10 hrs per week.

-Delivered at the end of each 30 hour period as per weekly reports.

 #Why
 Over the last year Kovri/Monero has become my passion.
 I spend about 10 - 15 hours a week improving code and reading up on Kovri as well as Monero.